oconnor663/bao/docs/spec.md

 ## Performance Notes

-To get the highest possible throughput, the Bao implementation uses both threads and SIMD.
-Threads let the computation take advantage of multiple CPU cores, and SIMD gives each thread a higher overall throughput by hashing multiple chunks at once.
+To get the highest possible throughput, the reference implementation uses both multithreading and SIMD instructions.
+Threading exploits the multiple cores available on modern CPUs, and SIMD allows each thread to hash multiple chunks in parallel for much higher throughput per thread.

 Multithreading in the current implementation is done with the [`join`](https://docs.rs/rayon/latest/rayon/fn.join.html) function from the